SecurityHandbook/handbook/en/iot/andr.md

 - full verified boot (ideally even for a custom ROM)
 - *Treble* support
 - frequent (monthly, at least quarterly) security updates for firmware and proprietary components
-- guarantee of security updates for device's life span period (at minimum 1 year from purchase)
+- guarantee of security updates for device's life span period (how long you're going to use the device)

 <br>